Houston Family Immigration Lawyer

 - Violence Against Women Act (VAWA) petitions

-- Adjustment of status/getting a green card
+- Adjustment of Status: Path to a Green Card

 Suppose you seek to help a family member or fiancé(e) gain entrance to the U.S., get an adjustment status, or remove residency conditions.
 In that case, family-based immigration is often the best opportunity.
 Visas are available to immediate relatives of U.S. citizens unlimitedly as long as the legal relationship can be proven.
 Still, USCIS has an interesting way of defining who qualifies as an immediate relative.